Estimated reading time: 4 minutes

 Relocation costs, housing supplements, and paid holidays are a few benefits that can be included in an internship compensation package.

-Create a competitive compensation package that meets the required skills of the position.
+Create a competitive compensation package that meets the required skills of the position and determine if a noncompete agreement is necessary.

 4. Job Description